 Realizing that it may be difficult to bear children is a challenge to many women.
 This is especially true for those who haven’t started a family yet.
-A woman may feel like young on the outside but she feels different on the inside.
+A woman may feel young on the outside, but she feels different on the inside.

 Fertility treatments are common in early menopause, but experts say they only provide a 20% to 40% chance of reactivating our ovaries.
 Early menopause also causes some health issues such as:

 - Bone loss.
 Early menopause affects calcium deposits because of declining estrogen.

 - Heart disease.
 Estrogen is the main hormone which protects our arteries.
 With its decline during early menopause, we increase our risk of heart diseases.

 - Psychological problems.
 Early menopause can cause distress.
 It interrupts our plans in life, which can cause anxiety and depression.